-To prevenut ECM from storing the diagnostic trouble codes, do not carelessly disconnect the harness connectors which are related to the ECCS system and TCM (Transmission Control Module) system.
+To prevenvt ECM from storing the diagnostic trouble codes, do not carelessly disconnect the harness connectors which are related to the engine control system and TCM (Transmission Control Module) system.
 The connectors should be disconnected only when working according to the WORK FLOW of TROUBLE DIAGNOSES in EC and AT sections.

-PRECAUTIONS FOR MULTIPORT FUEL INJECTION SYSTEM OR ECCS ENGINE
+PRECAUTIONS FOR MULTIPORT FUEL INJECTION SYSTEM OR ENGINE CONTROL SYSTEM